EMI Share Options: Explore an EMI Share Option for Your Employees

 Both the company and the employee must meet certain conditions to qualify for the scheme, or the tax benefits might not be realised.
 EMI schemes are HMRC tax advantaged share option schemes, as they need to meet specific requirements set out in tax legislation to enjoy the tax advantages.

-We can handle everything from checking whether your company and employees qualify and valuing your shares (and agreeing the value with HMRC), to designing and drafting share scheme rules and award agreements, as well as registering the plans with, and notifying options to, HMRC.
+We can handle everything from checking whether your company and employees qualify and valuing your shares (and agreeing the value with HMRC), to planning and drafting share scheme rules and award agreements, as well as registering the plans with, and notifying options to, HMRC.

 Enterprise Management Incentive (EMI) share options are designed to allow you to provide share options to your employees, with great tax advantages.

-A share option gives an employee the right to acquire a number of shares in your company at a future date, but at a price that is fixed now.
+A share option gives an employee the right to acquire a number of shares in your company at a future date, but at a price that is agreed on and fixed now.
 They’re intended to help you recruit and retain valued employees and reward them for investing their time and skills in helping to grow your business.

+An option scheme can be a valuable investment for your employees.
 If the value of the shares increases over time after the grant of the options, employees may make significant gains.

 The company should also benefit from a corporation tax deduction when the EMI options are exercised equal to the value in the options at the date of exercise.